esp-rs/esp-flasher-stub/README.md

 Rust implementation of flasher stub located in [esptool](https://github.com/espressif/esptool/).

-Supports the ESP32, ESP32-C2/C3, and ESP32-S2/S3.
-Currently `UART` is the only supported transport mode, however support for other modes is planned.
+Supports the ESP32, ESP32-C2/C3/C6, ESP32-H2, and ESP32-S2/S3.
+Currently `UART` and `USB Serial JTAG` are the supported transport modes, and support for other modes is planned.

 ## Quickstart